IPS-LMU/The-EMU-SDMS-Manual/_book/wrassp.md

 ## NULL
 ```

 Although somewhat of a generic example, the above R code snippet shows how to generate an `AsspDataObj` from scratch.
 This approach can, for example, be used to read in signal data produced by other software or signal data acquisition devices.
 Hence, this approach can be used to import many forms of data into the EMU-SDMS.
-Appendix \@ref(sec:app-chap-wrassp-praatsSigProc} shows an example of how this approach can be used to take advantage of Praat's signal processing capabilities and integrate its output into the EMU-SDMS.
+Appendix \@ref(sec:app-chap-wrassp-praatsSigProc) shows an example of how this approach can be used to take advantage of Praat's signal processing capabilities and integrate its output into the EMU-SDMS.

 ## Conclusion